andyttran/guide_to_algorithms/README.md

 * [Leetcode](https://leetcode.com/problemset/algorithms/) - Do Easy Problems with Over 55% Acceptance Rate
 * [Codewars](https://www.codewars.com/) -  Kata 7-8 problems
 * [Coderbyte](https://coderbyte.com/challenges#easyChals) - 10 Easy problems
-*

-*After completing these problems, you should have a good shot at passing Outco's fundamentals check.
-If you are looking to apply/re-apply please reach out to the [Outco Outreach team](https://outco.io).*

 ## 6. Progress to Intermediate Concepts